Umuzi-org/ACN-syllabus/content/projects/data-science-specific/data-visualisation/mobile-money-viz/_index.md

 3. Get basic descriptive statistics for the dataset.

 4. Create appropriate graphs to visually represent the relationship between financial services accessed (non-mobile, mobile, both) and age, gender, marital status, land ownership and type of income.
-Provide interpretation for each graph.
+Provide an interpretation for each graph.

 5. What can you conclude about use of financial services in Tanzania so far?
 Which demographic are associated with mobile money use ?

-## Variables (metadata information)
+## Variables
 The table below gives the variable names in the mobile money data file, with a description of the questions and a key to the answer values.

 | Variable ID       | Question             | Values           |